atrosekta/rust-electrical-wiki/content/water.md

 Notes:

 - The water input is evenly divided between all connected outputs.
-100 in divided by 2 equals 50 per output.
-100 in divided by 3 equals 33 for each output.
+100 ÷ 2 = 50 per output.
+100 ÷ 3 = 33 for each output.
-- Can be placed on all surfaces including the ground
+- Can be placed on all surfaces including the ground.
 - Each connected output shows it consumes 1 water from the input amount.
   If we give the splitter 12 and have a connection on each output, each output only gets 3.
-This appears to be a visual bug.
+This is a visual bug.
 If we create the below picture in game, we can see there is no water loss.

 ![](images/image47.png)